wp-plugins/captionpix/readme.txt

 == Changelog ==

+= 1.3.2 = Fix loading of plugin under AJAX
 = 1.3.1 = Fix spurious line in plugin file
 = 1.3 = Mobile Responsive
 = 1.2 = Add link to allow refresh of themes
 = 1.1 = Force max-width on image to be 100%
 = 1.0 = Initial Version

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =

-* Mandatory - Support for Mobile responsive theme.
+* Mandatory - Fix to call when loaded via AJAX.

 == How to Use The Plugin ==